anohbajhd/anohbajhd.github.io/content/posts/dockers.md

 > “Build once, run anywhere.”

-> That’s not a dream — that’s Docker.
+> That’s not a dream - that’s Docker.

 ##  What is Docker?
-Docker is an open-source platform that allows you to develop, ship, and run applications inside containers.
-Containers package your app along with its environment, dependencies, and tools — making them portable, lightweight, and consistent across all platforms.
+**Docker** is an open-source platform that allows you to develop, ship, and run applications inside containers.
+Containers package your app along with its environment, dependencies, and tools - making them portable, lightweight, and consistent across all platforms.

 ## Why Docker?
  **Traditional VMs vs Docker**